bf4/bf4.github.com/_posts/2013-12-05-testing-rubinius-on-travis-ci.md

 {% highlight ruby %}
 platforms :rbx do
-  gem 'rubysl', '~> 2.0'   # if using anything in the ruby standard library gem 'psych'              # if using yaml gem 'racc'               # if using gems like ruby_parser or parser gem 'minitest'           # if using minitest gem 'rubinius-coverage'  # if using code coverage end
+  gem 'rubysl', '~> 2.0'         # if using anything in the ruby standard library gem 'psych'                    # if using yaml gem 'racc'                     # if using gems like ruby_parser or parser gem 'minitest'                 # if using minitest gem 'rubysl-test-unit'         # if having test-unit problems gem 'rubinius-developer_tools' # if using any of coverage, debugger, profiler end
 {% endhighlight %}